rnkwilliams/host-a-static-website-on-aws/README.md

 systemctl start httpd
 ```

-## Note
+## Conclusion

 Ensure to customize configurations such as domain name, security settings, and scaling policies according to your specific requirements before deployment.

-For any issues or inquiries, please refer to the GitHub repository or contact [rnkwilliams](https://github.com/rnkwilliams).
+For any issues or inquiries, please refer to the GitHub repository or contact rnkwilliams.

 **Disclaimer:** Please ensure the security configurations and best practices are thoroughly reviewed and implemented before deploying any resources in a production environment.

 ---